The Locating-Chromatic number of an $n$-ary Trees: Main Result

 \section{Main Result}

-In this paper, we study the asymptotic properties of the locating chromatic number of a $k$-level $n$-ary tree.
+In this paper, we study the asymptotic properties of the locating-chromatic number of a $k$-level $n$-ary tree.
 First, we prove that for every integer $k\geq 4$, the upper bound given in Theorem \ref{tnk13} is achieved by almost all graphs $T(n,k)$.